 This is a pretty exciting result: not only does it significantly lessen the burden of copywriting, but it also helps answer a question that nearly every client will ask at some point.

 These test results are highly valuable for e-commerce sites.
-The common practice to get more unique words on the product page to improve rankings can take this study into account.
+The common practice to get more unique words on the product page to improve rankings can take this study into account which leads to similar question such as "What is the most important ranking factor for a Youtube video?"

 Note: In this study we were using duplicate content in the body copy of text excluding page titles.